preactjs/preact-cli/README.md

 - **100/100 Lighthouse score**, right out of the box ([proof])
 - Fully **automatic code splitting** for routes
 - Transparently code-split any component with an [`async!`] prefix
-- Auto-generated [Service Workers] for offline caching powered by [sw-precache]
+- Auto-generated [Service Workers] for offline caching powered by [Workbox]
 - [PRPL] pattern support for efficient loading
 - Zero-configuration pre-rendering / server-side rendering hydration
 - Support for CSS Modules, LESS, Sass, Stylus; with Autoprefixer